park-sewon/park-sewon/README.md

 Hi I am Sewon.
-Please visit my personal website https://sewonpark.com for more information about me.
+Visit my personal website https://sewonpark.com for more infomation about me.

 <!---
 park-sewon/park-sewon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.